aneoconsulting/ArmoniK/infrastructure/localhost/docs/README.kubernetes.md

 **Mandatory:** To set these environment variables, for example:

-1. position yourself in the current directory `localhost/`:
+1. position yourself in the current directory `infrastructure/localhost/` from the root of the repository:

 2. copy the [template file](../utils/envvars.conf) in the [current directory](../../localhost):